 You don't have to have a lot of sexual partners to catch trichomoniasis.
 Anyone who is sexually active can catch it and pass it on.

-Trichomoniasis is usually spread by sexual contact between a penis and a vagina.
-It’s not very common for the parasite to infect other areas, like the hands, mouth, or anus.
+Trichomoniasis is usually spread by sexual contact between the genitalia and is not commonly found in other areas, like the hands, mouth, or anus.
 Trichomoniasis isn't thought to be passed on through oral or anal sex.

-- 2g (2000mg) – which is taken just once.
-If you experience side effects, they will be much stronger with this dosage, as it is much higher.
-But, you will only need to take the dosage once, rather than over 7 days
+If you take the 2g (2000mg) dosage, any side effects you experience will be much stronger since the dosage is higher.
+However you will only need to take this once, rather than over 7 days.

 Like every medication, metronidazole can cause some side effects.
 Not everyone experiences these, but you should be on the lookout for them.